-- 4.1.1 The details of the archaeological evaluation, laid out below, are designed to meet the requirements of the South Ayrshire Council as advised by WoSAS. - 4.1.2 The development areas measures 0.4 ha in total.
+- 4.1.1 The details of the archaeological evaluation, laid out below, are designed to meet the requirements of the South Lanarkshire Council as advised by WoSAS. - 4.1.2 The development areas measures 2.6 acres, the equivalent of just over 1.0 ha in total.
 The Council as advised by WoSAS requires that an 8% evaluation is undertaken across the entire site.
-Therefore trenching totaling some 320 m2 will be opened across the development area (Figure 1) The evaluation will be achieved through excavation using a mechanical excavator equipped with a smooth-bladed ditching bucket. - 4.1.3 Excavation will be in shallow units/spits until the first significant archaeological horizon or natural drift geology is reached.
+Therefore trenching totaling some 840 m2 will be opened across the development area.
+The evaluation will be achieved through excavation using a mechanical excavator equipped with a smooth-bladed ditching bucket.
+Where live services are present suitable buffer zones where no trenching will be able to take place will be imposed.

+- 4.1.3 Excavation will be in shallow units/spits until the first significant archaeological horizon or natural drift geology is reached.
 Trenching will be stepped where localised ground conditions necessitate.
 All trial trenching will be undertaken according to AOC Archaeology Group's standard operating procedures (Appendix 7, 7.1 to 7.29).
 All machine excavation will be supervised by an experienced field archaeologist. - 4.1.4 All significant archaeological features revealed will be cleaned and fully defined.
 Trial trenches will be extended around specific archaeological features to determine their lateral extent (while remaining within the development area).
 A sufficient number of significant features will be excavated, sampled and recorded to determine their character, function, nature, date and significance. - 4.1.5 Should human remains be unearthed, then these will be left in situ, covered and protected.
 The local police will be informed.
 If removal is considered necessary by WoSAS this will only take place with police approval, and in compliance with Historic Scotland's Operational Policy Paper 'The Treatment of Human Remains in Archaeology'. - 4.1.6 The palaeo-environmental strategy will comprise the removal of two basic sample types for every handexcavated context.
 As such, every archaeological context will be sampled by this impartial and nonjudgmental approach. - i) Routine Soil Samples; a representative 500g sample from every excavated soil context on site.
 This sample is used in the characterisation of the sediment, potentially through pollen analysis, particle size analysis, pH analysis, phosphate analysis and loss-on-ignition. - ii) Standard Bulk Samples; a representative 10 litre sample from every excavated soil context on site.
 This sample is used, through floatation sieving, to recover a subsample of charred macroplant material, faunal remains and artefacts. - 4.1.7 No specialised re-instatement will be undertaken.
 Trenches will be backfilled with spoil and then compacted by driving over using the mechanical excavator.
 The backfilling of trenches will not be individually supervised other than in areas with identified archaeology.